MihretZemedkun/week02/README.md

 a*x + b*x + c
 ```

-but the former is preferred in CS3366.
+but the former is preferred in CSCI 3366.

 **Integer Division**